player protection strategy

 In 2022, the UK Gambling Commission fined 888 £9.4 million for multiple failings—including not identifying customers at risk of harm and lacking effective decision-making protocols in their processes.1 That wasn’t about having no tools—it was about a broken governance loop.

 The takeaway?
-If no one in your CRM, product, or UX teams is thinking about player safety, then the strategy doesn’t exist.
+If no one in your CRM, product, or UX teams is thinking about player safety, then there isn’t any player protection strategy institutionalised.

 Tools That Matter in Player Protection Strategy